 The discipline of students with disabilities is subject to applicable state and federal law in addition to the Student Code of Conduct.
 In the event of any conflict, the department shall comply with federal law.
-For more information regarding discipline of students with disabilities, see policy FOF(LEGAL).
+For more information regarding the discipline of students with disabilities, see policy FOF(LEGAL).

-In accordance with the Education Code, a student who receives special education services may not be disciplined for conduct meeting the definition of bullying, cyberbullying, harassment, or making hit lists (see glossary) until an ARD committee meeting has been held to review the conduct.
+In accordance with the Education Code, a student who receives special education services may not be disciplined in a manner that results in a change to the student's educational placement for conduct meeting the definition of bullying, cyberbullying, harassment, or making hit lists (see glossary) until an ARD committee meeting has been held to review the conduct.